How to Switch to Solar Power?

 There are several incentives available to Floridians who wish to go solar.

-Investment Tax Credit (ITC) – 26% Rebate on Your Solar System!
+Investment Tax Credit (ITC) – 30% Credit on Your Solar System!

-While Florida does not offer as many incentives as other states, Floridians can take advantage of the largest incentive currently available – the solar tax credit.
-This tax credit is equal to 26% of the cost of purchasing and installing a solar energy system on your property.
-When tax time comes, you’ll deduct 26% of the value of your system from your federal taxes, resulting in direct cash back to you.
+The incentive tax credit (ITC) is equal to 30% of the cost of purchasing and installing a solar energy system on your property.
+When tax time comes, you’ll deduct 30% of the value of your system from your federal taxes, resulting in direct cash back to you.
 If you don’t have enough tax liability that year, you can roll it over and claim the remaining credit in future years.

 Net Metering in Florida